IDIOM CONNECTION

 to put it mildly

-To put it mildly, the food at the restaurant was the worst that I have ever tasted.
+To put it mildly, the food at that restaurant is the worst that I have ever tasted.

 to say nothing of (someone or something)